The Real Housewives of Dubai: Production and cancellation

+In November 2024, Bravo placed the series on hiatus.
+On January 1, 2025, cast member Caroline Brooks confirmed in a tweet that she along with the rest of the cast were told by producers that the show would not be renewed for a third season, before being thanked for their participation and wished "all the best of luck," despite Bravo never announcing an actual cancellation.

 Reception

 Critical response

 Reaction to the series has been generally negative, with praise for picturesque portrayals of the Dubai architectural wonders.
 The presentation of the show is lopsidedly devoid of Islamic legal restrictions and values, with brief mentions centering around Chanel Ayan with dialogue seeming to be "rehearsed one-liners."
 Although it's been admitted, "The relevant authorities are not responsible and do not verify the accuracy of the information contained in the show.
 The primary purpose of this series is to entertain" with initial announcement of the series bringing controversy of filming in a country with laws infringing against homosexuality and women's rights.
 The women's rights and gay rights controversy was also in light of another controversy of the show being brought as result of the local Emiratis in Dubai and the UAE who felt that the show does not represent Dubai or Dubai housewives at all, as well as referring to members of the cast as "gold diggers".